Mitigating Prior Errors in Causal Structure Learning: A Resilient Approach via Bayesian Networks: Method

 \subsection{The Effect of Indirect Priors and Irrelevant Priors}

-We have proven that the reversed direct prior leads to the generation of quasi-circles.
-In this subsection, we demonstrate that irrelevant and indirect priors do not significantly influence the results.
-In fact, irrelevant priors do not cause the learned graph to possess more missing, extra, or reversed edges, except when they appear as extra edges themselves.
+We have proven that the reversed direct prior and reversed indirect prior leads to the generation of quasi-circles.
+In this subsection, we show that irrelevant and indirect priors do not significantly influence the results.
+In fact, irrelevant priors do not cause the learned graph to possess more missing, extra, or reversed edges, except themselves.
 More precisely, the following lemma is proposed:

 \textbf{Lemma 3 (The influence of the irrelevant prior on the learned DAG is only the addition of itself).} Assume that the prior $e$ is a irrelevant prior.
 Dataset $D$ contains enough samples. $G_0$ is the actual graph. $G_1$ is the results graph obtained by score-based methods, which employs a locally consistent scoring function and uses prior $e$ as hard constrains.
 Then we have: